-Conflicts of Interest: The submission system will request information about conflicts of interest between the paper's authors with program committee (PC) members.
-It is the full responsibility of all authors of a paper to identify their potential conflict-of-interest PC members, according to the following definition.
+Conflicts of Interest: The submission system will request information about conflicts of interest between the paper's authors and program committee (PC) members.
+It is the full responsibility of all authors of a paper to identify their potential conflictof-interest PC members, according to the following definition.
 A paper author has a conflict of interest with a PC member when one or more of the following conditions holds:

 - 1. The PC member is a co-author of the paper. - 2.
 The PC member has been a co-worker in the same company or university within the past four years. - 3.
 The PC member has been a collaborator within the past four years. - 4.
 The PC member is or was an author's thesis advisor, no matter how long ago. - 5.
-An author is or was the PC member's thesis advisor, no matter how long ago.

-6. The PC member is a relative or close personal friend of the author.
+An author is or was the PC member's thesis advisor, no matter how long ago. - 6.
+The PC member is a relative or close personal friend of the author.

 Ethical Research: User studies should follow the basic principles of ethical research, including beneficence (maximizing the benefits to an individual or to society while minimizing harm to the individual), minimal risk (appropriateness of the risk versus benefit ratio), voluntary consent, respect for privacy, and limited deception.
+Studies that rely on crowdworkers can incur additional ethical obligations, including but not limited to paying a fair wage.
+Some example ethical guidelines generated by Mechanical Turk crowdworkers can be found at wearedynamo. fandom.com/wiki/Guidelines_for_Academic_Requesters.

 Authors are encouraged to include in their submissions explanation of how ethical principles were followed, and may be asked to provide such an explanation should questions arise during the review process.
 If your organization or institution requires formal clearance for research with human subjects, your paper may be rejected if clearance was not obtained.
 However, such clearance alone does not guarantee acceptance and the program committee may reject a paper on ethical grounds.